Data Engineering on Google Cloud

 Topics covered

-- →Data lakes and data warehouses
+- →The classics: Data lakes and data warehouses

 Activities